Home » Ted Bundy Seattle Locations » This Location

 Thirty minutes later, Healy's roommate, Karen Skavlem, woke up and realized that the radio was still playing.

 When she checked the room to see what was going on, she saw that it was completely empty.
-Furthermore, there were no signs that anything was out of the ordinary.
+Because everything seemed normal, she presumed that the 21-year-old had left the house to go to work.

 However, a few hours later, Healy's boss called the house and asked why one of his most reliable employees had failed to show up that morning.